adambraimbridge/concept-rw-elasticsearch/README.md

 ### -XPUT localhost:8080/{type}/{uuid}/metrics

-Given a request body containing concept metrics in JSON, i.e. `{"metrics":{"annotationsCount":1234}}`, this endpoint will patch update the concept with that data.
+Given a request body containing concept metrics in JSON, i.e. `{"metrics":{"annotationsCount":1234, "prevWeekAnnotationsCount": 123}}`, this endpoint will patch update the concept with that data.
 This will overwrite the previous metrics data, but will not change the rest of the document.

 ```
-curl -XPUT -H'X-Request-Id: tid_example' http://localhost:8080/organisations/2384fa7a-d514-3d6a-a0ea-3a711f66d0d8/metrics --data '{"metrics":{"annotationsCount":1234}}'
+curl -XPUT -H'X-Request-Id: tid_example' http://localhost:8080/organisations/2384fa7a-d514-3d6a-a0ea-3a711f66d0d8/metrics --data '{"metrics":{"annotationsCount":1234, "prevWeekAnnotationsCount": 123}}'
 ```

 ## Available HEALTH endpoints: